-In sharp contrast to the Western art world where women have been largely sidelined or excluded, in the Inuit society of Cape Dorset, Canada it is the women who are recognised as the leaders of the contemporary Inuit art movement.
+In sharp contrast to the Western art world where women have endured cultural exclusion, in the Inuit society of Cape Dorset, Canada it is the women who are recognised as the leaders of the contemporary Inuit art movement.

 (Pitaloosie Saila, Dorset Woman (1972))

-It is women artists who have won the most awards and accolades, who have achieved the highest prices at auction for their artworks and received worldwide recognition.
+In the culture of the Inuits, it is female artists who have won the most awards and accolades, who have achieved the highest prices at auction for their artworks and received worldwide recognition.

 The Dorset Culture dates back to around 600 BCE, and has a tradition of producing artworks and sculpture depicting a variety of landscapes, activities and animals common to the Inuits, such as bears, birds, seals, caribou and whales.
 However the work also contains a ritualistic and spiritual significance relating to the shamanic beliefs of the people.